What is GTO?

-The VRQA regulates group training organisations (GTOs) as employers of apprentices and trainees, under Part 5.5 of the Education and Training Reform Act 2006.
+The VRQA regulates GTOs as employers of apprentices and trainees, under Part 5.5 of the Education and Training Reform Act 2006.

-To be recognised as a GTO by the VRQA, GTOs must comply with the National Standards for GTOs including demonstrating financial viability.
+To be recognised as a GTO by the VRQA, an organisation must comply with the National Standards for GTOs including demonstrating financial viability.
 The VRQA 'recognises' GTOs as complying with the National Standards for GTOs, but does not 'register' them.

 We work with the Apprenticeship Employment Network (AEN) to coordinate GTO regulation.
 The AEN coordinates compliance surveys against the National Standards for GTOs, and provides networking and support services.

 GTOs that we recognise are listed on the GTO National Register, available from the Australian Apprenticeships website.
 To access the register, visit:

 Organisations seeking to become recognised as a GTO in Victoria apply to us.